1. What exactly do you know about the security of a block?

 Decentralization benefits in various ways they are:

-Entitle users: Decentralized systems enables users to keep control of all their digital transactions.
+Entitle users: Decentralized systems enable users to keep control of all their digital transactions.

 Fault tolerance: Decentralized systems helps in controlling fault tolerance because they are less likely to fail accidentally.